-- 57. At all material times, the Uber Entities intended to, and did, recruit as UberX Partners individuals who (among others): - (a) did not, at the time they were approved as UberX Partners: - meet all, or some, of the Driver Compliance Requirements and/or Operators Compliance Requirements applicable in the relevant Australian State; and/or - (ii) nominate a vehicle for use in the provision of UberX that met the Vehicle Compliance Requirements as applicable in the relevant Australian State; and - (b) would not, after becoming an UberX Partner: - meet some, or all, of the Driver Compliance Requirements and/or Operator Compliance Requirements as applicable in the relevant Australian State; and/or - (ii) provide UberX using a vehicle that met some, or all, of the Vehicle Compliance Requirements as applicable in the relevant Australian State; and/or - (iii) be exposed to the upfront and/or ongoing costs associated with the Compliance Requirements as applicable in the relevant Australian State.
+- 57. At all material times, each of the Uber Entities intended and knew that: - (a) UberX Partners would not be required to, and typically did not, at the time they were approved as UberX Partners: - meet all, or some, of the Driver Compliance Requirements and/or Operator Compliance Requirements applicable in the relevant Australian State; and/or - (ii) nominate a vehicle for use in the provision of UberX that met the Vehicle Compliance Requirements as applicable in the relevant Australian State; and - (b) UberX Partners typically would not, after becoming an UberX Partner: - meet some, or all, of the Driver Compliance Requirements and/or Operator Compliance Requirements as applicable in the relevant Australian State; and/or - provide UberX using a vehicle that met some, or all, of the Vehicle Compliance Requirements as applicable in the relevant Australian State; and/or - be exposed to the upfront and/or ongoing costs associated with the Compliance Requirements as applicable in the relevant Australian State.